AlisCode/db_api/design/parameters.md

 Backends should use interior mutability if needed.
 Each feature-gate hides the implementation of these retrievers, so as not to bloat the library.

+## Problems

+* Interior mutability on Backends : is it needed ?